 1. Negotiable Buyer’s Agent Commission

 You can now choose to offer the buyer’s agent commission.
-You can negotiate the percentage you’d like to offer.
-However, note that you can no longer advertise or offer it on the MLS.
+Moreover, you can negotiate the amount you’d like to offer.
+That’s like shopping and bargaining at a local market in Santa Monica!
+But, simply note that you can no longer advertise or offer it on the MLS.

 2. Paperwork for More Transparency

 Firstly, the commission is negotiated.
-Then, the amount is put on paper and the parties sign it.
+Then, the amount is put on paper, and the parties sign it.
 Buyers and sellers both sign agreements with their respective agents.
+Remember, if it’s not on paper, it’s not happening—just like Hollywood contracts!

 3. Equal Responsibility of Sellers and Buyers

-Buyers will have to either directly compensate their agents or request sellers to do so.
-Either way, there will be more scope for sellers to cut their costs.
+Buyers will have to directly compensate their agents or request you to do so.
+Either way, there will be more scope for you to cut your costs.
+It’s like having a date at In-N-Out—you either pay for it all or you go Dutch!

-How to Save on the California Real Estate Commissions?
+How to Save on California Real Estate Commissions?

-There are different ways to help you cut on the traditional Realtor commissions, like:
+There are different ways to help you reduce the traditional commission for Realtors:

 1. List for a Flat Rate